Skip to main content

 Pros:

-• Social features are genuinely well-designed and motivating
+• Social features are well-designed and motivating

 • Rich habit templates save time starting habits